-Minori tugged Charle into her arms, and the cat didn't immediately resist.
+Minori tugged Carla into her arms, and the cat didn't immediately resist.
 "C'mon.
-You can't disturb her now, Charle."
+You can't disturb her now, Carla."

 Minori took the vials out of her grasp and put them aside.
-"It's okay, Charle.
+"It's okay, Carla.
 Sarah-san is the best healer we have in our guild."

 "So she can save Wendy?"

-The witch didn't immediately reply, but instead she hugged the cat tighter and mumbled, "Uhm, you just gotta let Sarah-san do her thing..."
+The witch didn't immediately reply, but instead she hugged the cat tighter and mumbled, "You just gotta let Sarah-san do her thing..."

 "Roubaul!
 Answer me, Roubaul!"

-He blinked and looked down, only realising now that he was standing, palms held flat as he gripped the edge of his desk.
+He blinked and looked down, only realising now that he was standing, fingers gripping the edge of his desk.
 Agatha was red-faced and breathing deeply.
 He was distantly aware that the woman had been shouting for quite some time.